jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/_distributetopayoutsplitsof.md

 /**
   @notice
   Pays out splits for a project's funding cycle configuration.

+  @param _projectId The ID of the project for which payout splits are being distributed.
   @param _fundingCycle The funding cycle during which the distribution is being made.
   @param _amount The total amount being distributed.
   @param _memo A memo to pass along to the emitted events.